redpinecube/cycle-safe/README.md

-## The Effect of the COVID-19 Pandemic on Bicycle Theft in Toronto
+## How Increased Bike Share Infrastucture Influenced a Historic Decline in Toronto Bicycle Thefts in 2024